Siprj/haskell-seminar-presentation-2018-spring/slides.md

     * Topic: Reason ML & Benchmarking in Elixir
     * Date: Tuesday, May 22, 2018

+# Other areas where haskell can be used

+* [clash](http://www.clash-lang.org/) - compilation haskell on FPGA
+* [ivory-tower](https://ivorylang.org/ivory-introduction.html) - EDSL for C -> embedded devices
+* quantum computers

 # Some useful libraries

 * acid